-The coursework followed by Intern Candidates is equivalent to the coursework followed by traditional student teachers.
+The coursework followed by Intern Candidates is equivalent to the coursework followed by traditional Teacher Candidates.
 However, Intern Candidates also the take the intern seminar, SPED 490, for each semester that they are in the program.

-Unlike traditional student teachers who have the luxury of a gradual induction into their student teaching experience, Interns are immediately in full and complete charge of their students and classroom setting.
+Unlike traditional Teacher Candidates who have the luxury of a gradual induction into their Clinical Practice, Interns are immediately in full and complete charge of their students and classroom setting.
 They determine the curriculum, plan learning activities, deliver instruction, monitor student progress, create and maintain the classroom learning environment, administer student discipline, attend to the needs of students, and also fulfill additional responsibilities such as attending IEP and teacher meetings.